stephanbm/holt-soundboard.github.io/README.md

 # [Holt Soundboard](http://holt-soundboard.github.io/)

-Sounds of all he main characters from the show Brooklyn 99.
+Sounds of all the main characters from the show Brooklyn 99.

 ## :rocket: Features